punitlanjewar/data-analysis-projects/Power BI/Employee Analysis/README.md

 Fifth card displays the average salary of the employees.

-    The average salary of the empolyee is 7K
+    The average salary of the employee is 7K

 The sixth card is an KPI (It's an key performance indicator), It gives the targeted and achieved average working year in the organization of an employees.